 Donated blood is unlikely to be contaminated because it is screened.
 Nonetheless, doctors help reduce the risk of hepatitis by ordering blood transfusions only when essential.
 Before surgery, people can also sometimes prevent the need for transfusion of blood from an unknown donor by donating their own blood weeks before the operation.

 In most people, special treatment is not necessary, although people with unusually severe acute hepatitis may require hospitalization.
 After the first several days, appetite usually returns and people do not need to stay in bed.
 Severe restrictions of diet or activity are unnecessary, and vitamin supplements are not required.
 Most people can safely return to work after the jaundice clears, even if their liver function test results are not quite normal.

-People with hepatitis should not drink alcohol until they have fully recovered (see Manifestations of Liver Disease: Common Causes of Fatty Liver).
+People with hepatitis should not drink alcohol until they have fully recovered.
 A doctor may need to stop a drug or reduce the dosage of a drug that could accumulate to harmful levels in the body (such as warfarin or theophylline) because the infected liver cannot process (metabolize) them.
 Thus, people should tell their doctor all the drugs they are taking (both prescription and nonprescription, including any medicinal herbs), so that the dosage can be adjusted if necessary.

 If hepatitis B causes extremely severe (fulminant) hepatitis, antiviral drugs may help.
 However, liver transplantation is the most effective treatment and may be the only hope of survival, particularly for adults.

 Last full review/revision September 2014 by Anna E. Rutherford, MD, MPH